-Vitally can potentially integrate with a slew of different tools, including Segment, Stripe, Salesforce, etc. One of the main goals for plugging these tools into a product like Vitally is having a centralized view of your customer data (i.e. 360° profiles).
+Vitally has the potential to integrate with a slew of different tools, including Segment, Stripe, Salesforce, etc. One of the main goals for plugging these tools into a product like Vitally is to have a centralized view of your customer data (i.e. 360° profiles).

 An external ID is simply a unique ID given to an account or user.
 It is used to accurately tie customer data from one tool (e.g. from Salesforce) with another (e.g. from Stripe).